 This page lists alumni and their experiences with Japan: study abroad experiences while at Williams and Japan related work or study after graduation.
 Williams students or other alums who want the lowdown on a specific program or general advice on work or study in Japan can contact the people below using the online Alumni Directory (Access is restricted to Williams students and graduates).

 The emphasis here is on recent alumni.
 The Office of Career Services maintains a more complete list of alumni working in Japan-related fields.

-If you studied Japanese language or culture at Williams and don’t see your name here, please contact the web wrangler (follow the link at the contact info page).
+If you studied Japanese language or culture at Williams and don’t see your name here, please contact the department.
 If you know of other recent program alumni who might want to be listed here, please encourage them to contact us, or send us their email addresses so we can get in touch with them.

 - Kate Alexander (’02)